itsdaniele/SUPA/README.md

-Generates point cloud showers in batches (one file for each batch) and optionally converts them to cell grid (images).
+Generates point cloud showers in batches (one file for each batch) and optionally converts them to grid representation(images).

 ## Requirements